Listen to this article or scroll past to read the entire text.

 But if you want to be a great coach, you’ll have to stop being too nice.

-Sometimes it means getting out of the box with your client by telling clients what they need to hear rather than what they want to hear.
+Sometimes it means getting out of the box with your client by saying what they need to hear rather than what they want to hear.
 You need to be able to challenge your clients.
 Challenge their assumptions.
 Challenging them helps them understand themselves better.

 If you just “focus on the positive”, you’ll get average results.
-But when you’re able to walk your clients through areas of their life where they’re struggling, calling them higher, that’s when you’ll go from so-so to great.
+But when you’re able to walk your clients through areas of their life where they’re struggling, calling them to higher ground, that’s when you’ll go from so-so to great.